sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 ==============
 SPECIAL THANKS

-shypike for making this all happen in the first place switch for bringing so many new enhancements to the web interfaces injectx for the new concept design and imagery real_scud for creating the new HTML/CSS layout inpheaux for the Config concept & assembly and SABnzbd+ logo sbultez for creating numerous history verbosity icons rAf for pause/resume icons blis102 for the original Nova & Plush concepts
+switch for the API and so many new features shypike for making this all happen inpheaux for the Config concept/assembly and SABnzbd+ logo injectx for the initial layout concept, design and imagery real_scud for building out the initial HTML/CSS layout sbultez for creating numerous history verbosity icons rAf for nzb pause/resume icons

 ============
 KNOWN ISSUES